opendevstack/ods-quickstarters/e2e-python/files/README.md

 This is a python based quicktarter intended to develop end-to-end tests for data pipelines.
 In order to do that it uses two testing technologies:
-  1. Great Expectations, meant for data transformation testing data within relational tables. e.g.: You could test the shema of a database, the number of rows, that a specific column has no null values, etc
+  1. Great Expectations, meant for data transformation testing data within relational tables. e.g.: You could test the schema of a database, the number of rows, that a specific column has no null values, etc

   2. Pytest together with Boto it allows for testing etl triggers, notification system, content of S3 buckets, etc